Ice Tea or Iced Tea?

 interested in his hot tea.
 He took some ice from the iced cream

 French’s Mustard was also introduced at the same 1904 event, handy trivia knowledge put to good use a few weeks ago.
-French’s Mustard was founded in my home town of Rochester, NY.
-Throw in Long Island Iced Tea, which just sounds better, and, elocution rules again.
+French’s Mustard was founded in my hometown of Rochester, NY.
+Throw in Long Island Iced Tea, which sounds better, and elocution rules again.

-Statistics show 85% of Americans drink iced tea.
-And in 2010 ice tea actually overtook the Brits in the tea drinking stakes by consuming so much of the iced beverage!
+Statistics show that 85% of Americans drink iced tea.
+And in 2010, ice tea or iced tea actually overtook the Brits in the tea-drinking stakes by consuming so much of the iced beverage!

 Health Benefits of Ice(d) Tea

-There is plenty evidence about the great benefits of drinking tea.
+There is plenty of evidence about the great benefits of drinking tea.
 Tea contains high

 bodies and stop them from harming our healthy cells.